-The Student Financial Services Office will accept SAP appeals by term based on the following schedule.
+The Student Financial Services Office will accept SAP appeals by term based on a schedule available on the Financial Aid website.
 Though we check your SAP status one time per academic year, you may choose to submit an appeal for a particular term if you plan to sit out a term, or not return to Wittenberg University immediately after your SAP status is calculated as unsatisfactory.
-In addition, if you are on financial aid probation, you may be required to submit a new appeal by the deadlines below to gain an additional financial aid probationary term.
+In addition, if you are on financial aid probation, you may be required to submit a new appeal by the deadlines listed on the Financial Aid website to gain an additional financial aid probationary term.